stijn-dejongh/lovecraft_public_domain/manuscript/the_tomb.md

 was permitted to share in their discoveries.
 The box, whose fastenings were broken by the stroke which had unearthed it, contained many papers and objects of value; but I had eyes for one thing alone.
-It was the porcelain miniature of a young man in a smartly curled bag-wig, and bore the initials "J. H. " The face was such that as I gazed, I might well have been studying my mirror.
+It was the porcelain miniature of a young man in a smartly curled bag-wig, and bore the initials _"J. H."_ The face was such that as I gazed, I might well have been studying my mirror.

 On the following day I was brought to this room with the barred windows, but I have been kept informed of certain things through an aged and simple-minded servitor, for whom I bore a fondness in infancy, and who like me loves the churchyard.
 What I have dared relate of my experiences within the vault has brought me only pitying smiles.
 My father, who visits